-Throughout their time at Lyonsdown, the boys are prepared for 7+ entry to schools which best suit their individual needs and requirements.
-Girls are supported to become independent, confident learners, ready to meet the new and increasing challenges of life in Lyonsdown’s Upper School.
+Throughout their time at Lyonsdown, girls are supported to become independent, confident learners, ready to meet the new and increasing challenges of life in Lyonsdown’s Upper School.

 Alongside their academic studies, the Lower School community work together to put on two productions a year which enable all pupils to develop the confidence to perform in front of others.
 In addition, pupils experience a wealth of educational visits linked to their learning and workshops within the school, led by experts in their field, in order to broaden their knowledge and to enhance their life skills.